Measuring Value & Outcomes

 Examples of value & outcome-based metrics across time frames of leading, current, and lagging

 In our next article of this series, we will discuss the flow dimension, which manifests as cycle time and feedback for the value delivery system from idea generation through customer adoption.
+You can also learn more about our approach by exploring our Agile consulting services.

 Did you miss the beginning?
 Read Part 1 of Understanding Agile Metrics.